SISC2014/JobAnalysis/README.md

-condor_retrieval.py - retrieves currently running job data from collectors and stores them into a mongo database config.ini - required for condor_retrieval (contains list of collectors and wait intervals)
+condor_retrieval.py - retrieves currently running job data from collectors and stores them into a mongo database\n config.ini - required for condor_retrieval (contains list of collectors and wait intervals)

 MongoRetrieval/src/EfficiencyHistogram.py - creates histograms of efficiencies of condor jobs